peng-217/tp/docs/UserGuide.md

 ```

 ### Taking notes: `/note`
-This allows user to take note with title and content whenever they want.
+Allows user to take note with title and content whenever they want.

 Example of usage:
 ```
 $ /note
 ```

-### Searching notes with keywords: `keywords`
+### Searching notes with keywords: `KEYWORDS`
-This allows user to search the notes using keywords in title
+Allows user to search the notes using keywords in title

 Example of usage:
 $ /note